About the HNRCA

 About the Center

-The HNRCA is the Tufts University resource for training graduate students and postdoctoral fellows in human nutrition and aging research.
-Many HNRCA scientists are faculty at the Friedman School of Nutrition Science and Policy, School of Medicine, and/or the Graduate School of Biomedical Sciences at Tufts University and/or have appointments at Tufts Medical Center.
-HNRCA scientists have ongoing collaborations across the four Tufts University campuses and serve on university leadership positions.
+The HNRCA is also the Tufts University resource for training graduate students and postdoctoral fellows in nutrition and aging research.
+Many HNRCA scientists are faculty at the Friedman School of Nutrition Science and Policy, School of Medicine, Graduate School of Biomedical Sciences, School of Arts and Sciences at Tufts University and/or have appointments at Tufts Medical Center.
+HNRCA scientists have ongoing collaborations across three Tufts University campuses and serve in university leadership positions.

 Our Impact

-We are one of the largest research centers in the world studying healthy aging and its relationship to nutrition and physical activity.
-We have made significant contributions to U.S. and international nutritional and physical activity recommendations, public policy, and clinical healthcare.
+We have made significant contributions to U.S. and international nutritional and physical activity recommendations and clinical healthcare.

 Our research contributions include advancements in: